Plugins

 Plugin Hooks

 Plugins can register hooks to execute code at specific points in Hexagon's lifecycle.
-Hexagon provides several hooks through the HexagonHooks
+Hexagon provides several hooks through the HexagonHooks class:

 from hexagon.support.hooks import HexagonHooks